Good Morning Everyone!!!

 I guess I wonder why Homer found it so important to add this part to the story?
 What is it about dogs?
 Was this just pure invention on Homer’s part, or is this part of our human understanding that dogs somehow know things we don’t?
 I guess we’ll never know for sure, but the ancient Greeks thought it could be true.
 Personally, I think they do.

-If you like Greek mythology, the Trojan War and you're tired of waiting for RR Martin to finish what he started, grab Song of Princes!
+If you like Greek mythology, the Trojan War and you're tired of waiting for Game of Thrones to begin again?
+Start the Homeric Chronicles by pre-ordering Song of Sacrifice.

 Back in 2010, I started watching this little show on Starz called Spartacus.
 I love ancient Greek and Roman history, so it was a great fit.
 I was blown away by the story, the characters, and of course, became a huge fan.
 One of my favorite characters was: LUGO.
 A tough talking, rough and rugged Gaul with biceps and abs for armor.
 And somewhere along the line, I donated to a worthy cause and ended up SKYPE-ing with Barry.
 He was so down-to-earth and funny.
 Kind.
 It made me appreciate him as a person as well as an actor.
 Ladies (and gents) may I introduce...
 Barry Duffield!